An Exact Solver for Submodular Knapsack Problems: Experiments.

 \subsubsection{Instances based on real-world data.}

 Beyond the tests on artificially constructed instances, we also evaluate all algorithms on $\cov$- and $\infe$-instances generated from real-world data.

-For $\cov$, we generated an instance based on real-world data using the Facebook-like Forum Network (weighted by the number of messages) dataset on message exchanges among $899$ users across $522$ topics, as provided by~\citet{Opsahl2013} and also used by~\citet{sakaue2018}.
+For $\cov$, we generated an instance based on real-world data using the Facebook-like Forum Network (weighted by the number of messages) dataset on message exchanges among $899$ users across $522$ topics, as provided by~\textcite{Opsahl2013} and also used by~\textcite{sakaue2018}.
 This dataset contains information about which users post messages on which topics, as well as a metric based on the number of messages that reflects the importance of a topic to a user.
 According to the definition of $\cov$, we define the set of users as $I = \{1, \dots, 899\}$ and the set of topics as $E = \{1, \dots, 522\}$.
 A topic $e \in E$ is included in the set $E_i$, with $i\in I$, if user $i$ has posted messages on topic $e$ (i.e., user $i$ covers topic $e$).
 The value of a topic $e$ is defined as the sum of the importance metrics of all users who post on that topic.
-The cost of a user $i$ is given by the ratio of the number of topics that user $i$ posts messages on to the total number of topics multiplied by $100$.
-We set the budget to $B=2$.
+The cost of a user $i$ is given by the ratio of the number of topics that user $i$ posts messages on multiplied by $100$ and the total number of topics.
+We set the budget to $B=4$.

-To generate an $\infe$-instance based on real-world data, we use the MovieLens 100K dataset by~\citet{harper2015}, which was also employed by~\citet{sakaue2018} for this purpose.
+To generate an $\infe$-instance based on real-world data, we use the MovieLens 100K dataset by~\textcite{harper2015}, which was also employed by~\textcite{sakaue2018} for this purpose.
 The dataset contains ratings on a scale from $1$ to $5$, provided by $943$ users for $1682$ movies.
 Following the definition of $\infe$, we define the set of sources as the set of movies, $I = \{1, \dots, 1682\}$, and the set of targets as the set of users, $M = \{1, \dots, 943\}$.
 An arc from movie $i$ to user $j$ exists if user $j$ has rated movie $i$.
 The activation probability $p_i$ of movie $i$ is set to its average rating divided by $10$.
 The activation cost of a movie $i$ is defined as $2p_i$, and the budget is set to $B =7.5$.
 For both real-world data instances, we round costs, benefits, and activation probabilities to two decimal places.